-Accommodation and campground operators must submit their TripAdvisor IDs no later than January 31, 2019 at 4p.m. in order to have their business listed on NovaScotia.com and in the 2020 Doers & Dreamers Travel Guide.
+Accommodation and campground operators must provide a link to their TripAdvisor page in order to have their business listed on NovaScotia.com and in the Doers & Dreamers Travel Guide.

 * Note: TripAdvisor categorizes single-unit accommodations that can accommodate only one guest or group at a time as vacation rentals.
 While all accommodations can create and manage a listing for free, we’ve determined that it is not possible for vacation rentals to create a listing without enabling TripAdvisor’s booking platform.
 It is not our intention to force accommodations to use TripAdvisor as a booking platform.
 Therefore, vacation rentals are exempted from the requirement to link to the TripAdvisor widget on our website.
 Peer reviews are important to consumers, and we are researching other options for sharing peer reviews on vacation rentals on NovaScotia.com

 Here are some resources to help get you started in managing your online reputation through TripAdvisor: